HorizenOfficial/evm-documentation/docs/02-connect/04-eon_block_explorer.md

 Key information includes:

 - **Address** - The wallet address receiving the fee payment.
-- **Amount of tZEN** - The amount of tZEN transferred in the transaction.
+- **Amount of TZEN** - The amount of TZEN transferred in the transaction.
 - **Block Number** - The number assigned to the block.
 - **Elapsed timer for the block** - A timer that displays the elapsed time since the block creation.